jrydberg/hypervisor/README.md

 # The Hypervisor

-This is a really chrootin proof-of-content hypevisor for Gilliam.
-"procs" (applications running inside an somewhat isolated container).

-Right now it is not possible to install the beast, so you need do some hackery to get it working:
+This is a simple hypervisor for Gilliam.
+The hypervisor itself is agnostic to virtualization technique; all that magic is implemented in a set of shell scripts living in `scripts/`.
+The hypervisor comes with scripts that will start the applications in a LXC container.

+# Installation

-First set up your virtualenv and install the requirements.
+First set up your virtualenv and install the requirements:

-    $ virtualenv .
+    virtualenv .
-    $ bin/pip install -r requirements.txt
+    bin/pip install -r requirements.txt

 Now you can start the hypervisor with this intuitive commandline:

-    $ sudo -s
+    sudo -s
-    # . bin/activate
+    . bin/activate
-    # export PYTHONPATH=$PWD
+    export PYTHONPATH=$PWD
-    # honcho start -p 9000
+    honcho start -p 9000

 Don't forget to set up your template container.

+# Integration Scripts

+TBD.

 # Preparing Template Container